lucia-auth/lucia/documentation/collection/main/learn/adapters/prisma.md

 ### `user`

 You may add additional columns to store user attributes.
-Refer to [Store user attributes](/learn/basics/store-user-attributes).
+Refer to [User attributes](/learn/basics/user-attributes).

 ```prisma
 model User {